dropbox/AffectedModuleDetector/README.md

  * `./gradlew runAffectedAndroidTests` - runs connected tests
  * `./gradlew assembleAffectedAndroidTests` - assembles but does not run on device tests, useful when working with device labs

-## SpecifiedBranchCommit vs SpecifiedBranchCommit2
+## SpecifiedBranchCommit vs SpecifiedBranchCommitMergeBase

 - SpecifiedBranchCommit using `git rev-parse` command for getting sha.
-- SpecifiedBranchCommit2 using `git merge base` command for getting sha.
+- SpecifiedBranchCommitMergeBase using `git merge base` command for getting sha.

 What does it mean?
 When we run any AMD command we compare the current branch with the specified parent branch.
 Consider an example when, during the development of our feature,